sapegin/washingcode-book/manuscript/040_Avoid_reassigning_variables.md

 Both conventions reduce the cognitive load a little bit and make the code easier to understand.

 Unfortunately, JavaScript has no true constants, and _mutation_ is still possible even when we define a variable with the `const` keyword.

-We’ll talk about mutations in [the next chapter](#avoid-mutation).
+I> We talk about mutations in [the next chapter](#no-mutation).

 ---